drawbuildplay/drawbuildplay.github.io/content/blog/diy-lawn-care-schedule/index.md

 description = "Whether you mow and treat your own lawn, or pay someone else to do it, it's important to follow a disciplined lawn care and lawn fertilization schedule.
-Read our greener grass lawn care tips below on how to get a beautiful lawn that is weed free and green this summer." keywords = ["garden", "patio"] title = "Secret DIY Tips to get a Greener Lawn"
+Read our greener grass lawn care tips below on how to get a beautiful lawn that is weed free and green this summer." keywords = ["garden", "patio"] title = "Secret DIY Tips to get a Greener Lawn" slug = "Secret DIY Tips to get a Greener Lawn"

 [[pins]]
 pin_description = "Prepare your fall garden ideas this autumn starting with creating a healthy lawn.
 Learn how to get greener grass by applying the right fertilizers and weed control.
 Get ahead of the spring and summer weeds by creating a barrier before the weeds germinate.
 A healthy root system in the fall and winter will have your lawn looking greener in the spring, giving you a beautiful lawn.
 Check out our free lawn fertilizer schedule. #fallgarden #lawncare #lawnfertilizerschedule #greenerlawn"